The Society for Co-operation in Russian and Soviet

 interest groups such as Education, Theatre, Writers, Architects

-and the Society expanded its activities to include tours to the
+London.
+It also expanded its activities to include tours to the

-cultural and public figures.
-During World War II, when Britain
+figures.
+During World War II, when Britain and the Soviet Union

-and the Soviet Union were allies in the fight against Nazism,
+were allies in the fight against Nazism, the Society organised

-to support the war effort.
+exhibitions and other fund-raising events to support the war effort.

 From the 1960s-90s seminars, scholarships, professional and educational